Sriparno08/Openpedia/CONTRIBUTING.md

 - Each pull request should contain a single logical change.
 - The pull request title should summarize the changes made in it.
 - The changes made in the pull request should be described in detail.
-- The pull request should be linked to an open issue.
+- The pull request should be linked to an issue.

 <hr>